 InnovFin Equity is an initiative launched by the European Commission and the EIB Group in the framework of Horizon 2020.
-It aims at providing equity investments and co-investments to or alongside funds focusing on companies in their pre-seed, seed, and startup phases operating in innovative sectors covered by Horizon 2020 and its succespr Horizon Europe, including space.
+It aims at providing equity investments and co-investments to or alongside funds focusing on companies in their pre-seed, seed, and startup phases operating in innovative sectors covered by Horizon Europe, including space.